VParton/bbccIR/README.md

 Data Warehouse Tables
 =====================

-The following sections detail transformations, visualations, and/or calculations that can be made to the tables that are found within our data warehouse (e.g. transcripts, class, student, etc.).
+The following sections detail transformations, visualizations, and/or calculations that can be made to the tables that are found within our data warehouse (e.g. transcripts, class, student, etc.).
 For the functions to work you have to retrieve and store the table as a R